-Getting professional help is recommended in this situation since there are experienced in installing new car components, especially if you don’t know about car electronics.
+Getting professional help is recommended in this situation since they are experienced in installing new car components, especially if you don’t know about car electronics.

-If you’ve recently had a new third-party stereo installed, you should check with the company that installed it, as it’ll usually come with a warranty.
-Companies such as BestBuy include a one-year warranty for this reason.
+If you’ve recently had a new third-party stereo installed, you should check with the company that installed it, as it usually comes with a warranty.